-Age savings for Illinois service members
+Average Rates for Illinois service members

 Proof of Insurance in Illinois

 Proof of insurance in Illinois can either be printed on a card or stored on an electronic device, such as a smartphone.
-The information on the card — vehicle year, make model and identification number — should match the car you're driving.
+The information on the card — vehicle year, make, model and identification number — should match the car you're driving.
 Your card should also contain the insurance company name, the policy number and the dates the policy is valid for.
-In addition, the card should include the name of the insured driver (you), which should match the name on your driver's license.
+In addition, the card should include the name of the insured driver, which should match the name on your driver's license.

 You'll need proof of insurance when:

 - You're pulled over for a traffic offense

 - You reply to the Illinois insurance questionnaire